Myles Hartsfield: Professional career

+Carolina Panthers

 Hartsfield was signed by the Carolina Panthers as an undrafted free agent on April 25, 2020.
 He practiced both at safety and running back in training camp and made the active roster at the end of the preseason.
 Hartsfield made his NFL debut on September 13, 2020, in the season opener against the Las Vegas Raiders.

 On September 13, 2021, Hartsfield was placed on injured reserve with a wrist injury.
 He was activated on November 6.
 In the season finale against the Tampa Bay Buccaneers, Hartsfield recorded his first career sack on Tom Brady.

+San Francisco 49ers

-On March 20, Hartsfield signed with the 49ers.
+On March 20, 2023, Hartsfield signed with the San Francisco 49ers.
+He was waived on August 29, 2023.